Italian meals are made up of several courses, the first being the antipasto, or appetizer / starter in English.

-I think I’ll go with the starter and skip the main course.
+I think I’ll go with the appetizer and skip the main course.
 I’m not that hungry today.

-Antipasti can be anything – it is really up to the creativity of the chef and his or her team!
+Antipasti can consist of anything – it is really up to the creativity of the chef and their team!
 There are various categories such as: